 Statutory timescales under which information access requests (such as SARs and FOIAs) must be responded to remain unchanged.
 However, during the current COVID-19 situation the ICO recognises that organisations may not be able to respond within these timeframes and have stated that they will take a pragmatic approach to issues raised with them.
-The ICO statement can be found here.
+See the ICOs data protection and coronavirus information hub.
 Whilst accepting it may be difficult to comply with requests within the timeframe, you cannot refuse to accept a request or take an organisational decision to stop all new requests for information.
 You must try to deal with it as quickly as possible, even if this takes you over the timeframe allowed.

 Can we contact staff on their personal phones where they don’t have a work phone?

 If a member of staff provides their personal mobile phone number or home phone number and agrees you can use it to contact them for work purposes, you can do so.
-This may already be set out in your Business Continuity Plan.
-It may be possible for staff to divert their work phone to their home phone/mobile which would remove the need for sharing personal numbers.
+This may already be set out in your business continuity plan.
+It may be possible for staff to divert their work phone to their home phone or mobile which would remove the need for sharing personal numbers.

 Where we are linking data for integrated care, can this data be used for secondary uses to support the COVID-19 response?

 This would be covered by the Control of Patient Information (COPI) notices provided that the organisations which are processing the data are in scope of the notice.
 The GDPR principles would apply.
 For example only the minimum amount of data should be processed, and the data should only be used for the COVID-19 response.
 The COPI notice will only provide legal cover during the COVID-19 period.
 After this time, the processing will need to stop, or another legal basis will be required e.g. explicit consent or section 251 support.

 Is there more than one shielded patient list?